What Is Inflation? Explained for Kids

 A candy bar used to cost 25 cents.
 Now it costs $2.
 Your grandparents' first house cost $15,000.
 That same house might cost $400,000 today.
 The stuff didn't change.
 The money did.
 That's inflation.

 Inflation means your money buys less stuff over time.
-It's not that things are getting more expensive.
-It's that each dollar is getting weaker.
+A dollar today can't buy what a dollar bought 10 years ago.
+Prices don't go up because things are getting fancier.
+They go up because each dollar is getting weaker.

 Governments create new money.
 When there's more money chasing the same amount of stuff, prices go up.
 Imagine your kid's class has 10 pizza slices and 10 kids.
 Everyone gets one slice.
 Now imagine 10 more kids show up but there's still only 10 slices.
 Each slice just got more valuable.
-That's basically what happens when the government prints more money, but in reverse: the money is the thing there's more of, so each dollar buys less.
+That's basically what happens when the Federal Reserve creates more money, but in reverse: the money is the thing there's more of, so each dollar buys less.

 - “Is that why you buy Bitcoin?”
 It's one reason.
 Nobody can make more Bitcoin, so it can't be weakened the way dollars can.
-But Bitcoin has other risks.
+Bitcoin works differently than dollars in a few big ways.
+But Bitcoin has other risks too.

 - “Is inflation bad?”
 A little bit is normal.
-A lot is a problem.
+The Federal Reserve actually targets 2% per year.9 A lot is a problem.
 Some countries have had so much inflation that their money became almost worthless.
-That's called hyperinflation.
+That's called hyperinflation, and we explain what happened when governments printed too much money.

 Try this at home